 Septic Inspection

-Septic system inspection is necessary when you plan to purchase real estate, refinance a current property or even to provide you with peace of mind in your current property.
-It is often a good idea for many of those looking to place their home on the market to have the system inspected prior to doing so.
+Septic system inspection is necessary when you plan to purchase real estate, refinance a current property, or even to provide you with peace of mind in your current property.
+It is often a good idea for many of those looking to place their home on the market to have the system inspected before doing so.
 Repairing components of the system before the home is sold could prevent potential delays during the closing and could even save the sale of the property.

 WHAT DOES A SEPTIC INSPECTION CONSIST OF?